Alliasd/ELIoT/README.md

   Example output:
   ```
-  $ docker run -it -e FILE="weather.js bss -b" alliasd/eliot
+  $ docker run -it alliasd/eliot weather.js bss -b
   bootstrapped
   Sensor with random data
   registered
   ```
  **Note**: instead of using the name ms/bss you can use the IP address without the --link flags.

 #### Set up Docker-compose

-Docker-compose uses ".env" and "docker-compose.yml" files to configure the clients with the correct javascript files and IP addresses.
-You can modify the files, if you want to add new devices (services).
+Docker-compose uses "docker-compose.yml" file to configure the clients with the correct javascript files and IP addresses.
+You can modify the file, if you want to add new devices (services).

 1. Build the images for docker-compose with the command:

    `docker-compose build`

 2. Run the clients and server with the following command:

    `docker-compose up`

 3. If you want to scale up the amount of devices, you can use the scaling option with the following command:

    `docker-compose scale weather=X presence=X radiator=X light=X`

 ## Multi-host environment with Swarm